-These are specific challenges that are being searched for by their target audience.
+These are specific challenges that are being searched for by their target market audience.
 By getting in front of potential customers when they’re looking to solve a problem, it’s likely they’ll choose Benjamin Franklin when looking to buy plumbing services.

 Blog content can come in various shapes and sizes, including:

 - How-to: Teach your audience step-by-step how to solve a specific problem.
 For example, “How to Make Winter Pumpkin Pie.”

 - Lists: Provide a list of tips, tools or resources around a specific problem.
 For example, “8 DIY Plumbing Hacks to Try at Home.”